Alejandro Char Chaljub: Family

 Alejandro comes from a well-established and influential, Syrian Colombian family that immigrated from Damascus. he is the son of Fuad Char, a Liberal former Senator of Colombia, former Governor of the Department of Atlantico in 1984, former Minister of Economic Development in 1987, and Ambassador of Colombia to Portugal, and his wife was Adela Chaljub de Char, who died in 1994.
 His brother, Arturo Char was also a Senator of Colombia, as is his cousin David Char Navas.
 His other brother, Antonio Char was the president of Junior Barranquilla, the city's foremost football team.
 He married Katia Nule Marino on August 27, 1999, of Lebanese descent and a former winner of the Miss Carnival of Barranquilla pageant in 1995.
 She is the daughter of former Ministry of Mines and Energy and Minister of Communications Guido Alberto Nule Amín, and of Ginger Marino Mendoza, a lawyer and activist.
 Together they have two children, Alejandro Char Nule and Mariana Char Nule.

 Basketball

 In 2018, the Titanes de Barranquilla became the city's first professional basketball team in 15 years.
-Chaljub who was Barranquilla's major at that time stressed that the team would enjoy his full support as it would support the development of the local youth.
-Chaljub added that the idea of having the professional team in Barranquilla came from him.
+Char, who was Barranquilla's major at that time stressed that the team would enjoy his full support as it would support the development of the local youth.
+Char added that the idea of having the professional team in Barranquilla came from him.
 He said “we studied it, analyzed it, and gave the go-ahead, because after the Central American and Caribbean Games the city was hungry for sports.
 And furthermore, these venues need important events to keep them running and what better way than to be with a team like Titanes at the Elías Chegwin stadium.”